TeamDev-IP/JxBrowser-Gradle-Plugin/README.md

 # JxBrowser-Gradle-Plugin

-This is a Gradle plug-in that provides convenience methods for adding JxBrowser dependencies to a project.
+This is a Gradle plug-in that provides convenience methods for adding JxBrowser dependencies into a project.

 ## Usage